mmikowski/powercss/README.md

 starts to shine.

 ## Example 002: Double-buffering
-This example is illustrated by `pcss._ex002_.html` which can be be found in the `examples` directory of the GitHub repository.
+This example is illustrated by `pcss._ex002_.html` which can be found in the `node_modules/powercss/examples` directory or [online][9].
-Clone the repository and open the file with your browser to see the results.
+Open the file with your browser to see the results.

 Double-buffering is an common technique to minimize processing and flicker across many areas of computer graphics.
 PowerCSS creates two